apiobuild/platform/content/blog/whats-api-request.md

 ### Hobbyist

 We offer [a forever free tier](https://apiobuild.com/#pricing) for you to test the water.
-You can have up to 5000 requests per month and have Amazon product recommendation on your Chopin store.
+You can enjoy up to 5000 requests per month and Amazon product recommendation displayed on your Chopin store.

 ### Starting Out